 We take pride in our extraordinary employees and their team spirit.
 Our staff members are grateful for the opportunity to interact with people from all walks of life and are dedicated to helping foster children in need and supporting the work of our CASA volunteers.
-In 2011, Voices for Children received a national award as one of the 15 best nonprofits to work for.

 Top Reasons to Work at VFC